 R2R (Resistor to Resistor) DACs

 This conversion of the binary signal (1s and 0s) which represents a number that determines the value of the output voltage, is done by an array of resistors, R and 2R, in a ladder formation.
-Each set of resistors acts as current dividers organised in ascending order.
+Each set of resistors acts as current dividers organized in ascending order.
 An instantaneous conversion takes place where bits are translated simultaneously and does not require any oversampling.
 This is why true R2R DACs are also known as Non-Oversampling (NOS) DACs.

 It is a popular method used in high precision equipment but producing such converters at high levels of accuracy can get very expensive and is mainly used in premium flagship audio DACs, lately also in some premium flagship digital audio players, DAPs.
 The extremely precise resistor arrays that have to be laser-trimmed in production, mean production times can be lengthy.

-Due to the increasing costs for the production of R2R DACs, there has been a surge in popularity of a cheaper alternative that does not require the same high-precision manufacturing process, these are known as Delta Sigma chips.
+Due to the increasing costs for the production of R2R DACs, there has been a surge in the popularity of a cheaper alternative that does not require the same high-precision manufacturing process, these are known as Delta Sigma chips.

 Delta Sigma DACs

-Delta Sigma chips use a delta-sigma modulation method to convert high-bit-count, low-frequency digital signals into lower bit-count, higher-frequency digital signals.
+Delta Sigma chips use a delta-sigma modulation method to convert high-bit-count, low-frequency digital signals into lower-bit-count, higher-frequency digital signals.
 As mentioned earlier this DAC architecture is a lot more cost-efficient and has a reduced circuit complexity, resulting in it being increasingly used in modern electronics.

 In order to achieve the resolution required for music reproduction, oversampling is used.
 One of the drawbacks to this method, some might say, is that a very high level of noise is generated.
-To make the chip usable, sound engineers have developed many methods of sound shaping, demodulation and low pass filters that redirect this noise to frequencies above the audible range.
+To make the chip usable, sound engineers have developed many methods of sound shaping, demodulation, and low pass filters that redirect this noise to frequencies above the audible range.

 R2R Resistive Ladder

 As its name implies, the “ladder” description comes from the ladder-like configuration of the resistors used within the Resistive Ladder network.
-An R2R resistive ladder network provides a simple means of converting digital voltage signals into an equivalent analogue output.
+An R2R resistive ladder network provides a simple means of converting digital voltage signals into an equivalent analog output.
 The output signal as a result of all these input voltage points is taken from the end of the ladder which is used to drive the inverting input of an operational amplifier.
 Then the R2R resistive ladder network is nothing more than long strings of parallel and series-connected resistors acting as interconnected voltage dividers along its length, and whose output voltage depends solely on the interaction of the input voltages with each other.

 But there is nothing simple about Cayin‘s portable RU6 R-2R USB DAC.
-I tried to explain what the R-2R term on the RU6 means as simple as I can.
+I tried to explain what the R-2R term on the RU6 means as simply as I can.
 Cayin used 96 (48 x 2 for left and right channels) high-precision (±0.1%) low TCR (25ppm/℃ temperature coefficient of resistance) resistors for the RU6 on a tiny PCB which is remarkable.
-The RU6 is based on Cayin’s 24bit discrete R-2R DAC circuit from R01 Audio Motherboard for N6ii DAP, with different quality resistors though, to keep the cost down at a logical level.
+The RU6 is based on Cayin’s 24-bit discrete R-2R DAC circuit from R01 Audio Motherboard for N6ii DAP, with different quality resistors though, to keep the cost down at a logical level.